 With high expectations from girls and staff alike, our Senior School strives for excellence at every turn.

 The admissions process:

-The deadline for 11+ applications for September 2023 has now passed.
-We are still welcoming 13+ applications for September 2023, as well as applications for occasional vacancies in other year groups.
+The deadline for 11+ applications for September 2024 is 27 October 2023.
+We are also still welcoming applications for occasional vacancies in other year groups.
 Please contact our Admissions Team for more information.